UniversalDependencies/docs/treebanks/tr_boun/index.md

 The BOUN Treebank includes a total of 9,761 manually annotated sentences from various topics including biographical texts, national newspapers, instructional texts, popular culture articles, and essays.
 The texts are taken from the [Turkish National Corpus (TNC)](https://www.tnc.org.tr/).

+The dependency relations in the BOUN Treebank is manually annotated in the UD framework.
+However, the morphological features and UPOS information are retrieved from the morphological parser of [Sak et al. (2011)](https://link.springer.com/article/10.1007/s10579-010-9128-6) and converted to UD morphology automatically using [our script](https://github.com/boun-tabi/UD_docs/blob/main/convert_sak_morp_to_ud_morp.py).

+Currently, we are manually annotating the morphologial features, UPOS, and XPOS information.

 ## Acknowledgments

 We are immensely grateful to Prof. Yeşim Aksan and the other members of the Turkish National Corpus Team for their tremendous help in providing us with sentences from the Turkish National Corpus.